dvesti/neuro-coder/_posts/2018-03-23-sending-information-unity-browser.md

 layout: single
 title: "How to send information from Unity to a web browser - part I."
 date: 2018-03-22 16:16:01 +0100
-tags: unity node science
+tags: unity node javascript
-categories: gamedev
+categories: Gamedev
 comments: true
 ---